 Classification Description Examples Prohibited This data is prohibited from being collected from students.
 Social Security Number (SSN), Immigration Status Highly Sensitive PII The dataset includes highly sensitive information that is kept confidential at all times and is only accessible by a small group of authorized personnel.
 Release of misuse of this data would be very damaging to individuals.
-Special Education Details (IEP, assessment results), Mental Health Records, Social Security Number, Data outlined in PPRA Sensitive PII The dataset includes sensitive information that is kept confidential at all times and is accessible by individuals and groups on a need to know basis.
-Release of misuse of this data could be damaging to individuals.
+Special Education Details (IEP, assessment results), Mental Health Records, Social Security Number, Data outlined in PPRA Sensitive PII The dataset includes sensitive information that is kept confidential at all times and is accessible by individuals and groups on a need-to-know basis.
+Release or misuse of this data could be damaging to individuals.
 Special Ed Details (Disability Type), 504 Details (Disability Type), FRL, SED, Foster Youth, Homeless/McKinney Vento, Migrant Ed Sensitive PII The dataset includes sensitive information that is part of a students record that can be accessed by most authorized groups in a system.
 Release or misuse of this data could result in some harm to associated groups or individuals.
 Special Ed Status (Yes/No), 504 Status (Yes/No), Language Proficiency, Suspension data, Expulsion Data, Graduation status, Grades, A-G Completion, Assessment Results General PII The dataset includes general information that is part of a students record that can be accessed by most authorized groups in a system.
 Release or misuse of this data could be concerning to associated groups or individuals.
 Course Enrollment, School Enrollment, GPA General The dataset includes general information that is part of a student's record that can be accessed by all authorized groups in a system.
 Release or misuse of this data could be uncomfortable to associated groups or individuals, but likely would not result in harm.
 Directory Information, Publicly Available Data, Aggregated Data, De-identified Data

-Data System Data System Description Data Steward - Technical Data Steward - Business Aeries - SCCOE Student Programs Only Student Information System (SIS) Kevran Day, Database Administrator II Norma Bayless, Transition Coordinator, Alternative Education; Duong Ton, Student Services Specialist, Special Education Assessment Application - DataZone An SCCOE application allows for DataZone districts to create and manage local assessments, record student assessment results, and track student progress across domains.
-Dharma Jayabal, Manager, Data Systems Meaghen Spencer, Manager, Data Services California Educator Reporting System (CERS) The California Educator Reporting System (CERS) allows teachers and administrators to access their students' individual and aggregate test results from state summative and interim assessments.
+Data System Data System Description Data Steward - Technical Data Steward - Business Aeries - SCCOE Student Programs Only Student Information System (SIS) Kevran Day, Database Administrator II & Sudha Devireddy, Data Engineer Dane Caldwell-Holden Director, Alternative Education; Jennifer Ann, Director, Special Education; Jennifer Casel, Assistant Director, Special Education; Phil Morales, Director/ Principal OYA Assessment Application - DataZone An SCCOE application allows for DataZone districts to create and manage local assessments, record student assessment results, and track student progress across domains.
+Dharma Jayabal, Manager, Data Systems Nabil Shahin, Director, Integrated Data, Research & Evaluation California Educator Reporting System (CERS) The California Educator Reporting System (CERS) allows teachers and administrators to access their students' individual and aggregate test results from state summative and interim assessments.
 To access CERS, educators must use their assigned Test Operations Management System (TOMS) credentials.
-California Department of Education Dan Mason, Manager- Assessment & Accountability California Longitudinal Pupil Achievement Data System (CALPADS) A longitudinal data system used to maintain individual-level data including student demographics, course data, discipline, assessments, staff assignments, and other data for state and federal reporting.
-California Department of Education Kevran Day, Database Administrator II Canvas Learning Management System (LMS) Karen Larson, Director III, iSTEAM Karen Larson, Director III, iSTEAM Child Care Portal The Santa Clara County Childcare Portal is managed by the Santa Clara County Childcare Resource & Referral Program and contains regularly updated information about all licensed childcare providers in the county.
+California Department of Education Dan Mason, Manager - Assessment & Accountability California Longitudinal Pupil Achievement Data System (CALPADS) A longitudinal data system used to maintain individual-level data including student demographics, course data, discipline, assessments, staff assignments, and other data for state and federal reporting.
+Kevran Day, Database Administrator II & Sudha Devireddy, Data Engineer California Department of Education Canvas Learning Management System (LMS) Karen Larson, Director III, iSTEAM Karen Larson, Director III, iSTEAM Child Care Portal The Santa Clara County Childcare Portal is managed by the Santa Clara County Childcare Resource & Referral Program and contains regularly updated information about all licensed childcare providers in the county.
 Families searching for care can find local programs that best meet their needs through the search feature and may request information directly from multiple providers by creating a portal account.
 Daniel Jin, Data Systems & Communications Specialist Veronica Garza, Manager, Early Childhood Integrated Data Systems